 In just a few hours, our group of about 30 travelers separated 104 pounds of beans and 56 pounds of tiny nibs.
 We also packed 1600 bars for sale and licked a fair amount off our sticky fingers…all while wearing our stylish hairnets.
 All in all, a very productive and tasty morning.

 Cruising and Impact Activities with Fathom

-Fathom cruises offers a variety of impact activities in the Dominican Republic (some of which we’ve written about here) and other countries.
+Fathom cruises offers a variety of impact activities in the Dominican Republic and other countries.
 From volunteering at Chocal to planting trees and pouring concrete floors in homes, there are lots of ways that Fathom travelers can have an impact.
 All this is done while enjoying the port at Amber Cove, and exploring the beauty of the Dominican Republic.